Managing personal finances

 Find links to calculators that help you estimate cost of living, credit card scenarios, car ownership costs, retirement needs, and more.

-Dealing with student debt
+Repaying student debt

-Student debt is a reality for veterinarians, and finding creative solutions to alleviate the veterinary debt load is a top priority for the AVMA.
+Finding creative solutions to alleviate the veterinary debt load is a top priority for the AVMA.
 Both independently and in concert with other groups across the profession, the AVMA develops tools and advances public policies that help address veterinary debt.

 Currently, online applications for the Income-Based Repayment (IBR), Pay As You Earn (PAYE), and Income-Contingent Repayment (ICR) repayment plans are open, following a temporary pause.
 The online loan consolidation application also has been reposted.
-The Saving on a Valuable Education (SAVE) plan remains on hold, and borrowers enrolled in SAVE are in a general forbearance unless otherwise notified.
-Find more information about repayment options on AVMA’s My Veterinary Life website.
+Borrowers enrolled in the Saving on a Valuable Education (SAVE) plan remain in a general forbearance, but the interest on these loans began accruing (growing) again on August 1, 2025.

 Loan forgiveness and repayment programs